jerolba/jfleet/README.md

     bulkInsert.insertAll(connection, customers);
 ```

-If you are using PostgreSQL with the Copy technique, the `BulkInsert` implementation is `PgCopyBulkInsert`.
+If you are using PostgreSQL the `BulkInsert` implementation is `PgCopyBulkInsert`.
-JFleet prefers Streams instead of Collections because it don't force you to instantiate all objects in memory, and allows you to create them lazily in some stream process:
+JFleet prefers Streams to Collections because it does not force you to instantiate all objects in memory, and allows you to create them lazily in some stream process:

 ```java
     Stream<Customer> customers = createLongStreamOfCustomers();